 Digestive enzymes have made a huge difference in my health.
 In fact, using digestive enzymes has helped me to digest my food much better and allowed me to keep my gallbladder.

 So what are digestive enzymes?

-Our body produces its own digestive enzymes in the pancreas, small intestine, salivary glands and in the stomach.
+Our body produces its own digestive enzymes in the pancreas, small intestine, salivary glands, and stomach.
 The job of digestive enzymes is to turn that food into the nutrients that our body needs to absorb.
-But sometimes, for any number of reasons from the simple process of aging, to stress, to low stomach acid, your body might be slacking in digestive enzyme production.
+But sometimes, for any number of reasons from the simple process of aging to stress, to low stomach acid, your body might be slacking in digestive enzyme production.

 Signs that you might be low in digestive items.

 • low energy

 • feeling full after only a bite or two of food

 Or if you suffer any digestive discomfort at all, you might be experiencing inadequate digestive enzyme production and you may wish to consider supplementing.

 And even if you eat a perfectly wonderful and clean Paleo diet, you might still not have a perfectly functioning digestive system and digestive enzymes might make a big difference in the way you feel.

 What sort of digestive enzymes should you take?